Tuesday’s boys’ soccer roundup: Scarborough rallies to edge Cheverus 3-2 in OT

-Zander Haskell scored 3 minutes into the first overtime as Scarborough edged host Cheverus 3-2 Tuesday in boys’ soccer.
+Zander Haskell scored three minutes into the first overtime as Scarborough edged host Cheverus 3-2 Tuesday in boys’ soccer.

 Shane McGrath scored to break a scoreless tie in the first half and Brady Hoglund extended the margin to 2-0 with a goal early in the second half for Cheverus (5-7-2).

-Haskell and Jack Williams scored a pair of goals in a 15-minute span midway through the second half for the Red Storm (12-2), with Williams scoring the tying goal with 10 minutes to play in regulation.
+Haskell and Jack Matthews scored a pair of goals in a 15-minute span midway through the second half for the Red Storm (12-2), with Matthews scoring the tying goal with 10 minutes to play in regulation.

 Wyatt Roy had 12 saves for the Stags and Nicholas Ouellette had 11 for the Red Storm.